-Bringing together a comprehensive team of physicians, researchers and healthcare professionals with expert knowledge in childhood weight management, the BeWell Kids Clinic works with children and their families to develop strategies and create plans for a healthy lifestyle change.
+Bringing together a comprehensive team of physicians, researchers and healthcare professionals with expert knowledge in childhood obesity, the BeWell Kids Clinic works with children and their families to develop strategies and create plans for a healthy lifestyle change.

 For more information, or to schedule an appointment with the BeWell Kids Clinic team, please call 216.636.5485.

-The Fit Youth Program is a 12-week family weight management program for children ages 7-16 who are serious about weight control.
+The Fit Youth Program is a 12-week family weight management program for children ages 7-16 who are serious about weight control and combating childhood obesity.
 Our program is designed to help parents and children embrace healthier eating habits, improve fitness and better manage stress.
 To learn more, visit: clevelandclinicchildrens.org/fityouth, or call 440.695.4406.

 - Shared Medical Appointments, or SMAs, offer an innovative, interactive approach to healthcare, that combines the traditional one-on-one medical appointment with a chance to participate in a shared appointment led by a healthcare professional.
 SMAs bring together patients with common health needs.

 - Our Children’s Healthy Living SMA treats children with excess weight, and provides excellent care in managing medical problems associated with being overweight.
 This SMA brings together up to 10 patients with a comprehensive team of healthcare providers whose expertise focuses on childhood weight management.
 We will work with your child to develop strategies to make healthy lifestyle changes.
 Patients learn from our team, and each other, in an environment that encourages asking questions and sharing.

 - Our SMAs are currently held at the Lorain Family Health and Surgery Center, and the Elyria Health and Surgery Center.
 For more information or to make an appointment, please call 440.204.7400.